 The use of forward reachability can be a solution to both problems.
-Forward reachability starts with the initial states, and adds states reachable via one transitions, then via two transitions, then via three transitions, etc. This is repeated until all reachable states are found.
+Forward reachability starts with the initial states, and adds states reachable via one transitions, then via two transitions, then via three transitions, etc (although it may not be a breadth-first search, as it is configurable).
+This is repeated until all reachable states are found.